Drywall can be installed either vertically or horizontally. Plan your installation so that the least number of seams are created.

 The easiest way to transfer the exact measurement from the stud system to the drywall is with a paper or cardboard template.

 Tape the paper to the stud and use a chalk line snapped down the center of each stud to mark the proper measurements on the paper.
 Transfer these measurements to the drywall.
 Cut small triangular slits in the paper and tape over these to the drywall with masking tape.

 To compensate for the angle being created, cut the template pieces slightly smaller (cut to the inside of the chalk line) than the actual space defined by the studs.

 Use the utility knife to make long cuts and a keyhole saw for the crosscuts.
 Fasten the drywall to the studs.
 In these areas, beveled factory edges are not needed between adjoining pieces.

 About Tape and Mud

-Compound can be purchased in 1 or 5 gallon buckets.
-Unless you are doing a very small job, the 5 gallon bucket is a much better buy.
+The compound can be purchased in 1 or 5-gallon buckets.
+Unless you are doing a very small job, the 5-gallon bucket is a much better buy.
 While using, scrape the inside wall of the container often to keep residue from hardening and dropping pieces into the compound.